 The terms “insurance agent” and “insurance broker” are frequently used interchangeably, but don’t make the mistake of thinking they’re the same thing.
 There are differences between the two that matter.

-Most importantly, as a consumer seeking home and auto insurance, is an agent represents a single insurance company while a broker represents you as the buyer.
+Most importantly, an insurance agent represents a single insurance company while an insurance broker represents you as the buyer, and will seek quotes from more than one insurer.
 Both are licensed to sell insurance products while following provincial and federal regulations.

-You can use either to buy home or auto insurance.
+You can use either to buy home or car insurance.
 Both have their advantages.

 Agents are only selling insurance from a single company, generally, as a salaried employee.